4mbl/tab/README.md

 2. Upload the file to a public server accessible via https.
 For example: <https://npoint.io>.
 3. Pass in the URL of the uploaded file to the `src` query parameter without the https protocol.
 For example: [`https://tab.4mbl.net/?src=4mbl.link/example/custom-new-tab-data`](https://tab.4mbl.net/?src=4mbl.link/example/custom-new-tab-data).
 You might need to encode the url if it contains special characters.

-Multiple data sources can be used by separating them with a semicolon.
+Multiple data sources can be used by separating them with a semicolon (or comma).

 ### Link Groups